rabdumalikov/self-driving-donkey-car/README.md

 ### Main takeaways:
 * Overall, it is hard to train a behavior model to drive on its own without any nudges.
 * Behavior states should be consistent with your data.
+* Use 10 frames per second for inference and data collection.
+With a higher frame rate, the performance of the behavioral model was terrible.

 # Main Contributors
 Rustam Abdumalikov and Aral Acikalin